marcoalopez/Python_course/notebooks/installing_Python.md

 # How to install Python for Data Science using anaconda

-To install Python and the necessary scientific libraries we will use an open-source package and environment management system called **conda**.
-Conda has a comprehensive solution for installing, running, and updating Python packages while ensuring compatibility across different package versions on your computer.
-Additionally, it allows you to efficiently manage Python environments, which are essentially independent Python installations.
-This capability enables you to have multiple Python versions or scientific packages installed simultaneously on your computer.
-This is useful, for example, to test a script on different versions of Python and any other Python library or to keep isolated different scientific libraries that may work with different Python versions, etc.
+To install Python and the necessary scientific libraries, we will use a free environment management system called **conda**.
+The conda management system allows you to install, run, and update Python packages while ensuring compatibility between different package versions on your machine.
+It also allows you to efficiently manage Python environments, which are essentially independent Python installations.
+This capability enables you to have multiple versions of Python or scientific packages installed on your computer at the same time.
+This is useful, for example, to test a script on different versions of Python and any other Python library, or to keep separate different scientific libraries that may work with different Python versions, etc.

 - [Install Python and conda using miniconda](#install-python-and-conda-using-miniconda)
 - [Managing Python packages (install, remove, update, clean)](#managing-python-packages--install--remove--update--clean-)
 - [More on conda environments](#more-on-conda-environments)
   * [Create an environment](#create-an-environment)
   * [Using an environment.ylm file](#using-an-environmentylm-file)

 ## Install Python and conda using miniconda